Naming the Paradigms

 Over time and with scrutiny or experiment, the situation/entity appears to become ever more complex.

-The paradigm expects that there will be partial and controllable improvements to the functioning of the situation/entity based on developing a proper understanding.
+The paradigm expects that there will be partial and controllable improvements to the functioning of the situation/entity based on developing a proper understanding and using prediction.
 If change is imposed, then it is necessary to check there is genuine benefit in key factors.

 Individuals/components are viewed as potentially effective agents that may affect or manipulate others in the system.